Classic Knit Jacket

 Cable cast on 1 stitch.

-*Knit first stitch on left needle, then knit second and third stitches together through the back loops.
-Slip two stitches on right needle back to left needle and repeat from * until you have bound off all stitches and you are back at the beginning of the round and two I-cord stitches remain on right needle.
+*Knit first stitch on left needle, then knit second and third stitches together through the back loops (see above), slip two stitches on right needle back to left needle and repeat from * until you have bound off all stitches and you are back at the beginning of the round.
+[2 I-cord stitches remain on right needle]

 Cut yarn, leaving an 8-inch tail.